lojzezust/SLR/README.md

 ### Preparing the data

-1. Download the [MaSTr1325 dataset](https://box.vicos.si/borja/viamaro/index.html) and corresponding [weak annotations](https://github.com/lojzezust/SLR/releases/download/weights/mastr_extra.zip).
+1. Download the [MaSTr1325 dataset](https://box.vicos.si/borja/viamaro/index.html) and corresponding [weak annotations](https://github.com/lojzezust/SLR/releases/download/weights/mastr_slr.zip).
+The weak annotation archive also includes automatically generated prior obstacle segmentation masks (i.e. using DEXTR).
 2. Use a script to prepare the data.
     ```bash
     python tools/prepare_data.py
     ```
     The preparation script performs the following operations:
-    - Prepares object masks - converts bounding boxes from weak annotations into masks used in training
+    1. Prepares object masks - converts bounding boxes from weak annotations into masks used in training
-    - Prepares pairwise similarity maps - pre-computes the neighbor similarities used by the pairwise loss
+    2. Prepares pairwise similarity maps - pre-computes the neighbor similarities used by the pairwise loss
-    - Prepares partial masks - compute the partial masks used in the warm-up phase.
+    3. Prepares partial masks - compute the partial masks used in the warm-up phase.
 Partial masks are constructed from weak annotations and IMU horizon masks.
+    4. Prepares the prior obstacle segmentation masks - reads RLE encoded Dextr predictions and adds sky and water segmentation based on IMU horizon masks and partial labels.
-    - Creates a datset file `all_weak.yaml`, which links the prepared dataset directories for training.
+    5. Creates a dataset file `all_weak.yaml`, which links the prepared dataset directories for training.

 ### SLR Training